Home » Resources » What is Network Management?

 Collectively, these network management challenges could be summarized as a lack of resilience.
 A network’s resilience reflects its ability to continue functioning and delivering critical services despite environmental risks, equipment failures, complexity, scaling demands, and cyber attacks.

-When an IT contractor at British Airways accidentally switched off a UPS (uninterruptible power supply) at a key data center, it took a week to fully recover operations, resulting in around $109 million in lost revenue.
+A lack of resilience can cost organizations millions of dollars in recovery expenses and lost business.
+For example, when an IT contractor at British Airways accidentally switched off a UPS (uninterruptible power supply) at a key data center, it took a week to fully recover operations, resulting in around $109 million in lost revenue.
+A configuration error in an update for Target’s POS systems caused a nationwide failure that was estimated to cost the retailer tens of millions in sales losses and reputational damage.

 Let’s dive into each of these resilience challenges and discuss how to overcome them.